Skip to the content.

 No extra setup, no flags.
 If the repo doesn’t ship an mmproj, the model stays text-only and -mm is simply not added.

-Speculative decoding (MTP models)
+Speculative decoding (MTP / NextN models)

 Models with mtp in the filename (e.g. qwen3.6-27b-heretic-mtp-q5-k-m) get two speculative-decode lanes stacked automatically: